September 19, 2025

 Smart Organization

 Look for AI that automatically tags and categorizes your content.
-Kosmik leads here - it identifies styles, colors, and moods without you lifting a finger.
+The best tools identify styles, colors, and moods without you lifting a finger.
 No more manual folder shuffling.

 Built-in Research Tools

 The best tools let you research and create in the same workspace.
-Kosmik's integrated browser with "find similar" features means you never have to leave your creative flow to hunt down inspiration.
+Integrated browsers and AI-powered asset discovery mean you never have to leave your creative flow to hunt down inspiration.

 Freedom to Create